 My advice is to review your Will at least every 5 years, but more importantly when something happy or sad happens in your life: Have you lost a loved one?
 Gained a new grandchild?
 Fallen out with someone?
 Had a significant inheritance?
 Moved home?
 Retired or heading towards retirement?
 Separating or divorcing?
 Gained a new partner?
 Got married?
 Need to protect money for future generations or loved ones with disabilities or serious issues such as gambling, drugs or alcoholism?

 This dreaded tax on already taxed money seems the most unfair of them all and since 2007 the Government have been fiddling and faffing with rules making them ever more complex than before.
 “Tax does not have to be taxing” - I wish!.

-When we make your Will, Wheelers can not only provide you with an Inheritance Tax calculation but also help you plan to mitigate this tax bill.
+When we draft your Will, Wheelers can not only provide you with an Inheritance Tax calculation but also help you plan to mitigate this tax bill.

 Peace of mind

 Finally, a new Will gives you and your loved ones peace of mind knowing what happens on your death.
-We provide you with paper copies and scanned copies of your Will so you and your family know what the Will says and where it is stored.
-It is always your choice to keep it secret if you wish!
+We provide you with paper copies and scanned copies of your Will so you and your family know what the Will says (if that is your wish) and where it is stored.

 This year, make it your New Year resolution to contact one of our specialist Will writing solicitors, who will help you make the right choices for your family and friends.